GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
+The economics of the situation were against it.
 >
-> ~ *Albert Einstein*
+> ~ *Vannevar Bush*

 ---
 ## 🏎 Quick Facts